How We Can Help?

 About Parkinson's disease

 Parkinson’s disease (PD) is a chronic, progressive and degenerative brain disorder which affects the nervous system, and for which there is presently no cure.
 It is a neurodegenerative disorder that results from a lack of the chemical Dopamine (DA).
 Dopamine is a neurotransmitter in the brain which has various functions, among them: movement, the reward feeling, arousal, motivation, memory, attention, regulation of sleep, nausea, lactation in women, and much, much more.
 Insufficient Dopamine in the brain results in functional problems for which one has little to no control, in the above areas listed and possibly others.

 Exercise is important for everyone, but for people with Parkinson's disease it is crucial, and can have a profound affect on the quality of their life.
 The mission of P4P is to support people with Parkinson's disease by taking the guesswork out of what kind of exercise movement is important and relevant to the stage of their condition.
-An exercise program needs to be simple, effective, replicable, and affordable.
-The Pilates 4 Parkinson's Method of exercise is ideal as the primary exercise training modality, and any other physical exercise as auxiliary training methods.
+The Pilates 4 Parkinson's Method of exercise is ideal as the primary DAILY exercise training modality.

 The impact of our program

 Listen to the inspiring words of some of our clients and how the Pilates 4 Parkinson's programming has helped them to preserve their movement independence and a whole lot more!

 “It’s hard to beat a person who never gives up.”